-You can get all of the above by opting for Sling Orange + Blue (ESPN, ESPN2, FS1, and FS2) and adding the Sports Extra package (with the Pac-12 Network, all regional feeds), for a total of $45/month.
+You can get all of the above by opting for Sling Orange + Blue (ESPN, ESPN2, FS1, and FS2) and adding the Sports Extra package (with the Pac-12 Network, all regional feeds).

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: